ms-dot-k/TMT/README.md

 The command will run the tests for 6 tasks, image captioning, iamge-to-speech captioning, text-to-image synthesis, speech-to-image synthesis, speech-to-text, and text-to-speech.

 It takes almost 1 day, mainly the image generation takes time.
-You can test on subset of tasks which is described below.
+You can test on a subset of tasks which is described below.

 Descriptions of important argument:
 ```shell